With a light, creamy herb yogurt dressing, spring vegetables and bacon (of course!), this Spring Cobb Salad is a fresh twist on the classic.

 - ½ Avocado, sliced

-- 1 Tbsp chopped Chives, for garnish (opt)
+- 1 tablespoon chopped Chives, for garnish (optional)

 - 4 oz Lettuce, leaves torn (use a crisp variety - I like butterhead here, but romaine will work)